Repairing a broken installation

 Note

-This does not affect your stored data on the Librem 5.
+This does not affect your stored data on the phone.

-5. Hold the volume-up button on the Librem 5
+5. Hold the volume-up button on the phone.

-6. Plug in the USB cable to the Librem 5.
-The red light should blink, and you should not see the green light
+6. Plug in the USB cable to the phone.
+The notification LED should blink red.
+A green notification LED should not appear.

-7. Reinsert the Librem 5 battery.
-The red light will become solid
+7. Reinsert the phone battery.
+The notification LED will appear solid red.

-8. Release the volume-up button on the Librem 5
+8. Release the volume-up button on the phone.

 Start Jumpdrive and open the Librem 5 disk on your PC